 This Arab Women Writers (أديبات عربيات) website is my personal initiative to:

-Please send me your suggestions via the "Contact" page.
+Please send me your suggestions or requests for book reviews via the "Contact" page.

 January 28 - February 12

 March 3 - 7

 March 4-15Riyadh Internatinal Book Fair